 I was in an ADM (Atomic Demolitions Munitions) platoon in Bamberg.
 We were the ones with the nukes.
 We were also the ones with the reputation of being the biggest drunks on the base.
 German beer is potent!
 I drank myself into oblivion on the 4th of July at a house rented by a guy in our platoon.
 I was a clerk.
 My fellow clerk and I would go to a bar down the street.
 Once, he got next to the German woman who owned the bar.
 I made a play for a waitress named Bridget.
 My friend and I were drunk at the end of the night, and he called a cab.
 The women left with us.
 I was in the back seat with Bridget and put my hand on her leg.
 Suddenly, she yelled, "He's got his hand on my leg!"
 I quickly withdrew it!
 Later, we heard that Bridget was fired for chasing a customer with a butcher knife.

 It was the hippie era, and I bought some hash and a pipe and went walking in the town.
 I entered a woods to smoke.
 I was flying higher than the Hindenberg zeppelin!
 There was a tree in front of me, and I began talking to it.
 I was calling it by name: "Edgar!
 Edgar!"
 Why Edgar, I never knew.

 I left the woods and walked along the road.
-I had recently seen a movie on the base: Funny Girl with Barbara Streisand.
+I had recently seen a movie on the base: Funny Girl.
 A van passed!
-The driver was Streisand!
-She wore a shawl around her neck, and it was blowing behind her.
+The driver was Barbara Streisand!
+She had a shawl around her neck, and it was blowing behind.